GregKedrovsky/Hacking/Try-Hack-Me/README.md

 ### Automate with a Shell Script:

+NOTE: This script will not work for the initial connection.
+You need to do that manually and answer "yes" to the ssh fingerprint question.
+- After that, this script will work to reconnect.
+- Just copy and paste the "smbpass" statement at the end of the script below into your command line.

 If you don't want to type all of that every time you need to log into the lab, create the following shell script.
 - This shell script uses zsh because that's the default terminal in Kali.
 - If you need a different shell (like Bash), then just change the first line, the shebang.